vaibhav707/Nimbus-Air-Service/README.md

 ## DB Design
-  - Express Table
+  - Airplane Table
-  - Train
+  - Flight
-  - Station
+  - Airport
   - City

-  - A train belongs to an express but one express can be used in multiple trains
+  - A flight belongs to an airplane but one airplane can be used in multiple flights.
-  - A city has many stations but one station belongs to a city
+  - A city has many airports but one airport belongs to a city.
-  - One station can have many trains, but a train belongs to one station
+  - One airport can have many flights, but a flight belongs to one airport.

 ## Tables

     City -> id, name, created_at, updated_at
-    Station -> id, name, address, city_id, created_at, updated_at
+    Airport -> id, name, address, city_id, created_at, updated_at
-    Relationship -> City has many stations and Station belongs to a city (one to many)
+    Relationship -> City has many airports and an Airport belongs to a city (one to many relation)

 To start the server -
 ```